 As the need for health care service continued to grow, MCRHS met the demand by opening seven additional centers.
 The Michael Bach Health Center, formerly Samoset Healthcare Center, opened in February 2000, specializing in infectious disease.
 The Arcadia Family Health Care Center began seeing patients in August of the same year, marking the first expansion beyond the boundaries of Manatee County.
 Health Park East, specializing in obstetrics, opened in September 2002, specializing in the treatment of automobile accident victims, opened in December of 2002.
 In April 2003, North County Family Health Care Center was added in Sarasota County; and in August of that year, Lawton Chiles Family Health Care Center was expanded to include a dental facility.

 Since 2004, the organization has continued to add new centers.
-Today, MCR Health Services Inc. has over 550 employees, operates twenty five healthcare centers 2 mobile units, 8 pharmacies including 3 telepharmacies and 6 administrative sites.
+Today, MCR Health Services Inc. has over 600 employees, operates over twenty five healthcare centers 2 mobile units, 9 pharmacies including 3 telepharmacies and 6 administrative sites.